How to get a family Thanksgiving dinner for free this year - NewsBreak

 Since the deal is limited, make sure you check the app before you hit the checkout line to make sure it’s still available, and upload your receipt as soon as possible.

-This year the company is also to Feeding America to help provide thousands of meals for people facing food insecurity across America.
+This year the company is partnered with Feeding America to help provide thousands of meals for people facing food insecurity across America.